 This seminar will be required of seniors in future year (for the class of 2017 and beyond), but will be an option for the class of 2016.
 If you choose not to enroll in the seminar this year, you will be required to complete the senior exercise independently: in September, you will submit a proposal for an analytical or creative project, due in late January, that will be read and evaluated by two English Department faculty members.
 We hope that you will strongly consider choosing the senior seminar option, as we believe the senior seminars in literature and in creative writing will offer memorable capstones to your time in Kenyon's English department.

-In Fall 2014, there will be three sections of the senior seminar in literature, taught by Professors Garcia, Murthy, and Heidt.
-For students pursuing an emphasis in creative writing, Professors Clarvoe and Weber will teach a senior seminar in creative writing in spring 2015.
+In Fall 2015, there will be three sections of the senior seminar in literature, taught by Professors Carson, Davidson, and Lobanov-Rostovsky.
+For students pursuing an emphasis in creative writing, Professors Lynn and McAdams will teach a senior seminar in creative writing in spring 2016.
 Students will have their choice of sections and can register for them in the way they would any non-permission course.
 Each section of the seminar will be limited to 15 students, with senior English majors being given priority during registration.

 **please note: students pursuing Honors will take the Honors Seminar (ENGL 497) rather than the Senior Seminar (ENGL 410).